grahamcarman/docs/astro/import-export-connections-variables.md

 If your connections and variables are stored in a local Airflow metadata database, you can also export these to a `.env` file and then import them to an Astro Deployment as environment variables.

-- To export all Airflow objects, including connections and variables, to an `.env` file in URI format, run:
+- To export all Airflow objects from your local Airflow, including connections and variables, to an `.env` file in URI format, run:

     ```bash
     astro dev object export --env-export